TheDemon12/react-star-rating-component-new/README.md

 This version is updated to be fully controlled, i.e. it does not maintain state internally and just renders its props.
 This makes it easy to operate with React-Redux.

-Also, the componentWillMount function has been removed, which will no longer be supported with React 17.
+With this change, the componentWillMount function has been removed. componentWillMount will no longer be supported with React 17.
 And lastly, the packages in package.json have been brought up to date.

 ## Install